alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 For instance, if you built your app with Container based (Docker, Podman, K8S,..) stack, you would easily switch from one version to another, and sometimes you would be able to ship new features without impacting the oldest version.

-However, we need to organize our development and integration workflow to do that.
+However, we need to set up our development and integration workflow to do that.

 ## Configuration management & delivery automation